Tulsa FORTIFIED Roof™

 No. Your roof will need to be re-inspected every 5 years to maintain its FORTIFIED certification.
 Also, if your home has been modified in the past 5 years―perhaps you enclosed an attached porch, added a new bedroom, or even had a doggie door installed―the evaluator will work with you to determine whether your home still meets the FORTIFIED standards.
 Typically, this will involve discussing the changes with the contractor who made them and documenting the building materials and construction techniques used.
 Each situation is unique, and a certified evaluator will be able to provide an assessment specific to your home.

-The Strengthen Oklahoma Homes Act (SOH) provides grants to Oklahoma residents for residential wind and hail mitigation on new and existing, owner-occupied, primary residence single-family homes beginning in 2025.
+Yes, the Strengthen Oklahoma Homes Act (SOH) will be providing a limited amount of grants to Oklahoma residents for residential wind and hail mitigation on new and existing, owner-occupied, primary residence single-family homes beginning in 2025.
 Funding for this program comes from the insurance industry in Oklahoma and is not funded from the state’s general budget.
 To receive this grant, you must obtain an IBHS FORTIFIED Home – Roof™ – High Wind designation with the Hail Supplement.
 Visit the OKReady website for the latest grant information.